 Notion’s history dates back to 2013, when its founder and inventor, Ivan Zhao, was a student at the University of British Columbia.
 He began developing the concept of a universal tool for collaboration and information organization.
 Zhao was motivated by the idea of a digital workspace that could incorporate various features and content kinds, as well as the notion of hypertext.

 After collaborating with seasoned developer Simon Last in 2015, Zhao established the company.
 At first, it was headquartered in San Francisco, California.
-The team initially had several technological obstacles to overcome as they worked to develop a solution that could smoothly combine different data and functionalities.
+The team initially faced several technological obstacles as they developed a solution to smoothly integrate disparate data and functionality.

 In 2016, the initial version was made available in beta.
 Basic features for organizing notes and creating small databases were included in this early version.
 The product drew in a tiny but devoted user base who valued its versatility and potential despite its restricted features.